sowmyagowri/Stock-Price-Prediction/README.md

 ## Technologies used:
 Python for backend
 Flask framework for integration of frontend and backend
-CSS and HTML for front end
+JavaScript frame work with CSS and HTML for front end
+Dygraphs for plotting

 ## Steps to run:
 1. Clone the github and goto the folder